cesarvr/blog/content/post/prometheus.md

 ## Deploy

-Now that we got this web server we can encapsulate it inside a container and run it in Kubernetes/OpenShift.
-We just need to create a template.
+Now that we got this web server we can encapsulate it inside a container to run it later in Kubernetes/OpenShift, for this we just need to create a template.

 ```sh
 apiVersion: v1